RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_pages/preparation_for_use/index.en.md

 The connection to the remote host is tested and the results are displayed in the __connection test__ column of the remote host list.

-If the connection to the remote host is successful, the OK button is displayed.
+If the connection to the remote host is successful, the __OK__ button is displayed.

 !["Result ok"]({{ site.baseurl }}/{{ site.include }}{{ page.url }}img/result_ok.png "Result ok")

 If the connection to the remote host fails, the __FAILED__ button display appears.
-Check the remote host settings (# Check remote host settings), and then revise the settings.
+Check and, if necessary, revise the settings in accordance with [Verifying the remote host configuration](#verifying-the-remote-host-configuration).

 !["Result failed"]({{ site.baseurl }}/{{ site.include }}{{ page.url }}img/result_failed.png "Result failed")